[Previous Chapter]

 Whichever way I turn, O I think you could give me my mate

-back again if you only would
+back again if you only would,

 For I am almost sure I see her dimly whichever way I look.